BloomBooks/BloomReader/README.md

 # Bloom Reader

 [Bloom](http://bloomlibrary.org) is [award-winning](http://allchildrenreading.org/sil-international-wins-enabling-writers-prize-for-software-solution-to-childrens-book-shortage/) open source desktop software for Windows and Linux that communities, NGOs, and Education ministries around the world are using to create books in the world's thousands of minority languages.
-These books are mostly distributed via paper, though some people are making epubs.
+These books are mostly distributed via paper, though some people are making ePUBs.
 We can now also use SIL's Reading Application Builder to package books as Android apps that can be downloaded from the Play Store.

 So what's this "Bloom Reader" about?
-Bloom users tell us that it's difficult to find epub readers that are simple to use and that can reliably display Bloom books and play audio from Bloom Talking books.
+Bloom users tell us that it's difficult to find ePUB readers that are simple to use and that can reliably display Bloom books and play audio from Bloom Talking books.
 They want the simplicity of apps.
 But they don't want to have to create apps or have people download apps for each book that gets published.
 Instead, they want an app, kind of like a Kindle app, which